+The Model Governance Committee assists the Corporate Risk Management Committee in fulfilling its oversight responsibilities of model risk management by identifying, monitoring, and mitigating model risk arising from models employed across Guardian.
 The Model Governance Committee sets policies, provides an independent review of model validation and provides oversight of model implementation, change and use.
 The Model Governance Committee is chaired by the Actuary, Corporate Actuarial.
 The Model Governance Committee regularly reports its activities to the CRMC.

-Enterprise Business and Technology Services (f/k/a IT and Shared Services) Risk Committee
+Enterprise Business and Technology Services Risk Committee